Riverdale Park, Maryland: Roads and highways

 Several state highways serve Riverdale Park.
 The most prominent of these is U.S. Route 1, which follows Baltimore Avenue along a north-sign alignment on the west edge of town.
 On the opposite side of town, Maryland Route 201 also follows Kenilworth Avenue on a north–south alignment.
 Maryland Route 410, the aptly named East-West Highway, connects the two roads.
-Heading away from the town, US 1 and MD 201 both connect southward to Washington, D.C. and northward to the nearest interstate highways, Interstate 95 and Interstate 495 (the Capital Beltway).
+Heading away from the town, US 1 and MD 201 both connect southward to Washington, D.C., and northward to the nearest interstate highways, Interstate 95 and Interstate 495 (the Capital Beltway).
 MD 410 serves as a local connector linking together the inner suburbs north and northeast of Washington D.C.
 MD 431 also serves Riverdale Park, linking it with College Park.

 Public transportation

-The town is served by MetroBus and TheBus.
-Riverdale station is served by MARC's Camden Line.
-Riverdale Park will have two stations on the Purple Line light rail system, which is under construction as of 2022.
-The Purple Line, which will connect to Washington Metro, Amtrak and MARC, is scheduled to open in 2026.
+The town is served by Metrobus and TheBus.
+Riverdale Park Town Center station is served by the MARC Camden Line.
+Riverdale Park will have two stations (Riverdale Park–Kenilworth station and Riverdale Park North–UMD station) on the Purple Line light rail system, which is planned to open in 2027.